chipzoller/CKA-Notes/README.md

 # Certified Kubernetes Administrator (CKA) Notes
-My notes on the Certified Kubernetes Administrator (CKA) exam

 The following are some of my notes of suggestions on preparing to take the CKA exam.